2023 Most Popular Allied Health Services Associate Degree Schools in South Carolina

 Medical Assisting majors at MTC take out an average of $26,689 in student loans while working on their Associate Degree.

-Read full report on Allied Health & Medical Assisting Services at Midlands Technical College
+Full Allied Health & Medical Assisting Services at Midlands Technical College Report

-Read full report on Allied Health & Medical Assisting Services at Southeastern College - Charleston
+Full Allied Health & Medical Assisting Services at Southeastern College - Charleston Report

-Southeastern College - Columbia ranked #8 on this year’s Most Popular Allied Health Services Associate Degree Schools in South Carolina list.
-Southeastern College - Columbia is a fairly small private for-profit school located in the city of Columbia.
+Southeastern College - Columbia came in at #8 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in South Carolina ranking.
+Southeastern College - Columbia is a small private for-profit school located in the city of Columbia.

 Of the 6 students majoring in medical assisting at OCtech, 17% are male and 83% are female.